Job overview

 The role of a Medical Laboratory Assistant is varied and involves supporting the scientific staff in the receipt, data entry and pre-analytic preparation of patient samples, preparing chemical solutions, maintaining stocks of consumable items, disposal of chemical and/ or biological waste, and maintaining and decontamination of complex laboratory equipment and as such is a key role in supporting a diagnostic service.

-Both posts are for 37.5 hours a week.
-Core working hours will be from 09:00 to 17:30 (Monday-Friday), with approximately 1 late shift 12:30-21:00 and 1 partial late shift 11:30- 20:00 every other week.
-You will be required to support a 7 day working rota which will include out of hours work such as evenings, nights, weekends and Bank/ Public holidays, according to service needs.
+The post is for 37.5 hours a week.
+Core working hours will be from 07:00 to 15:30 (Monday-Friday).
+You will however be required to support a 24/7 working rota which may also include some out of hours work such as evenings, nights, weekends and Bank/ Public holidays, according to service needs.
 Flexibility is therefore essential.

 Our vision is to put patients at the centre of everything we do.